VITAS Advantage: Advanced Illness Specialists for Senior Living Communities

 The VITAS Advantage helps support your residents by keeping long-stay and short-stay residents out of the hospital and emergency department.

-VITAS’ dedicated LTC teams:
+VITAS’ dedicated senior living community teams:

 - Provide customized educational offerings tailored to meet your entity’s needs and improve care quality for advanced illness patients